 People will only treat us badly if we let them.
 People will only take advantage of us if we let them.
-We can be a nice, a kind, warm, generous and open person without saying yes to things we’re unhappy about.
+We can be a nice, kind, warm, generous, and open person without saying yes to things we’re unhappy about.
 Be nice and confident and smart, and be happy, always.

 BEING NICE IS SIMPLE… But it’s not always easy.

 From my “Higher Self” perspective I always add being good for GOODNESS SAKE.
 What does that mean, and why is it so important to me?